drnrbj/Blue-Lotus-Hotel---EMS/README.md

 ## 📋 Overview

-HR Harmony Suite is a comprehensive Human Resource Management System designed for hotel and hospitality businesses.
+Blue Lotus Hotel EMS is a comprehensive Human Resource Management System designed for hotel and hospitality businesses.
 It provides tools for employee management, recruitment, attendance tracking, payroll processing, and performance evaluation.

 ## ✨ Features